Thanks to a collaboration between German and American law enforcement agencies, Hydra, the oldest dark web ecommerce to date, has been closed.

 Together with a forced blockade of all operations, the police also obtained a digital Bitcoin wallet worth 23 million euros, also managing to accuse Dmitry Olegovich Pavlov , 30 years old from Russia, of criminal association for drug dealing and money laundering . who apparently found himself in charge of operations.
 The operation has been going on for months, and it seems that a total of about 17 million users and 19 thousand sellers have registered on the site , really dangerous numbers that fortunately now have little importance.

-With a blockade of this type on the black market, the web has certainly become a safer place, although unfortunately there is no shortage of other younger alternatives to Hydra, with which the police will certainly have a chance to deal with in the next few years. months.
+With such a blockade on the black market, the web has certainly become a safer place, although unfortunately there is no shortage of other younger alternatives to Hydra, with which the police will certainly have a chance to deal with over the next few years. months.

-- Hydra, dismantled the largest e-commerce site of the dark web managed by a Russian (Corriere)
+- Hydra, dismantled the largest dark web e-commerce site run by a Russian (Corriere)